ashco/hue-server/README.md

 - `.env`
   - **USERNAME**: Required code used as authentication key when sending commands to Philips Hue Hub.
 A quick guide on how to generate this key can be found [here](https://developers.meethue.com/develop/get-started-2/).
   - **PORT**: Optional env variable.
 Defaults to 9000.
-  - **CRON**: Optional env variable: Lets you specify polling period for sensor status.
+  - **POLL_TIME**: Optional env variable: Lets you specify polling period for sensor status.
 You can see how to format this string [here](https://www.npmjs.com/package/node-cron).
-Defaults to run every 10 seconds.
+Defaults to run every 5 seconds.

 - `lib/config.js` - Contains array of objects that contain room data.
 Data objects include the following:
   - name: Name of room.